 The short answer to this complex question is: Probably less than you think.
 For some time now in California, the perception of liability has been a greater deterrent than the actual legal risk to prudent practitioners.
-For more information check out the UCCE paper on Prescribed Fire Liability in California, or the extensive Prescribed Fire in California and Recommended Solutions produced by the Karuk Tribe in 2021.
+For more information check out the UCCE paper on Prescribed Fire Liability in California, or the extensive Current Barriers to the Expansion of Cultural Burning and Prescribed Fire in California and Recommended Solutions produced by the Karuk Tribe in 2021.